pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 breeds either violence or cowardice, black or white reality, not balance.
 Any new belief or assumption that either contradicts reality or is not constructive without any value for anyone gives birth to another Minotaur to be confronted.

-Predators inspired by wild animals or kings, addicted to taste of blood in a fearful world of games, power, competition and schemes, haunted by memories of their pray.
-Hypocrites believing in close to nothing, left to compare their value and worth to others, competing over helping, hiding behind paramoralism, empowered by schadenfreude of those they compare to, haunted by their own shadow.
-Naive idealists living a fairy tale through lens of an innocent, having their dreams torn apart by the system and predators while hypocrites giggling.

 Realistic idealists, constructive problem solvers, pragmatists, optimists, better treat those who lost ideals and love frankly or stay away as it is not a burden to bear.
-We are probably the only species that were given the ability to day-dream and fulfil our dreams, yet not many who were lucky admire causality enough to even start writing narrative worth living let alone work hard for it.
+We are probably the only species that were given the ability to day-dream and fulfil our dreams, yet it is so hard in times we live in.
 Lack of dreaming or inability to take action without hesitation is just an acceptance of fate that we were born into, a self-fulfilling prophecy crafted by nature of the era and social bubble we live in, not by us.

 ---

 I sincerely hope this will encourage you to dream and work hard for it.

 P.S.
-This writing targets mostly people in their twenties.
-Neither predators nor hypocrites are people I know, these are just archetypes on compass of my morality.
+These writings target mostly people in their twenties to save tons of dirty laundry washing :)